 We are generally supportive of the objectives of the Bill.
-It is of importance that Crown Estate assets continue to be properly and coherently managed.
+It is of importance that Crown Estate assets continue to be properly and coherently managed under the new arrangements.

 While the terms of the Bill give powers to Scottish Ministers, we consider it likely that Crown Estate Scotland will be the gatekeepers for further transactions to take place in relation to the estate.
-It is beneficial that the Scottish Ministers retain powers to manage the estate should this become necessary.
+It is